jdrichardsappacad/react-2021/week-14/practices/10-useEffect-practice/README.md

 Create another conditional for when the code does not exist in the api.
 You will use the `codes` array that is imported from `data.js`.
 This array contains all of the codes included in the api.
-If the code is not included, alert the user with a message contains the number of the code and a message. e.g If the status input is 5000, the message should say: `Code 5000 might exist, but is not a proper Cat Status code`.
+If the code is not included, alert the user with a message containing the number of the code and a message. e.g If the status input is 5000, the message should say: `Code 5000 might exist, but is not a proper Cat Status code`.
 You should also set the `statusChange` slice of state to `404` so that when you reload the page you do not break your code.

 Now test again in your browser by clicking `Change Status` with an empty input